marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 So, with GitHub and using GitHub Desktop, my two CloudCannon sites are completely portable.
 I.e. their already in the cloud, on the web, and on my desktop.
 I can take them anywhere that runs Jekyll.

-Developing websites using local dev env is fast--it's the way to go.
+Developing websites using local dev env is fast–it's the way to go.
 What if I want to move the code to another server or another laptop.
 Easy.
 Setup Jekyll and Github Desktop and away you go.

 The Jekyll ecosystem is lean.
 I don't need to know phpMyAdmin.
 I don't need to know SQL.
 And, the Jekyll culture is an anti-plugin/establishment culture.